balderdashy/sails-hook-orm/README.md

 #### What version of Sails is this for?

-This hook is a dependency of Sails core as of v0.12.
+This hook is a dependency of Sails core as of Sails v0.12, in Sails v1, and beyond.

 #### Can I disable this hook?